 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-There seems to be a new trend taking place by a few of the online mattress companies: “One Size Fits All”.
+There seems to be a new trend taking place by a few of the online mattress companies: The “One Size Fits Everyone” Mattress Lie.

 Is it just me or is there a socialistic undertone to selling mattresses online these days?
 Is the freedom of choice and diverse selection going the way of the Dodo Bird?